Electroplating: Process

-The electrolyte should contain positive ions (cations) of the metal to be deposited.
+The electrolyte in the electrolytic plating cell should contain positive ions (cations) of the metal to be deposited.
 These cations are reduced at the cathode to the metal in the zero valence state.
-For example, the electrolyte for copper plating can be a solution of copper(II) sulphate, which dissociates into Cu2+ cations and SO_{4}^{2−} anions.
+For example, the electrolyte for copper electroplating can be a solution of copper(II) sulfate, which dissociates into Cu2+ cations and SO_{4}^{2−} anions.
 At the cathode, the Cu2+ is reduced to metallic copper by gaining two electrons.

-When the anode is made of the coating metal, the opposite reaction may occur there, turning it into dissolved cations.
+When the anode is made of the metal that is intended for coating onto the cathode, the opposite reaction may occur at the anode, turning it into dissolved cations.
 For example, copper would be oxidized at the anode to Cu2+ by losing two electrons.
-In this case, the rate at which the anode is dissolved will be equal to the rate at which the cathode is plated and thus the ions in the electrolyte bath are continuously replenished by the anode.
+In this case, the rate at which the anode is dissolved will equal the rate at which the cathode is plated, and thus the ions in the electrolyte bath are continuously replenished by the anode.
 The net result is the effective transfer of metal from the anode to the cathode.

 The anode may instead be made of a material that resists electrochemical oxidation, such as lead or carbon.
-Oxygen, hydrogen peroxide, or some other byproducts are then produced at the anode instead.
-In this case, ions of the metal to be plated must be periodically replenished in the bath as they are drawn out of the solution.
+Oxygen, hydrogen peroxide, and some other byproducts are then produced at the anode instead.
+In this case, ions of the metal to be plated must be replenished (continuously or periodically) in the bath as they are drawn out of the solution.

 The plating is most commonly a single metallic element, not an alloy.
 However, some alloys can be electrodeposited, notably brass and solder.
 Plated "alloys" are not "true alloys" (solid solutions), but rather they are tiny crystals of the elemental metals being plated.
 In the case of plated solder, it is sometimes deemed necessary to have a true alloy, and the plated solder is melted to allow the tin and lead to combine into a true alloy.
 The true alloy is more corrosion-resistant than the as-plated mixture.

 Many plating baths include cyanides of other metals (such as potassium cyanide) in addition to cyanides of the metal to be deposited.
-These free cyanides facilitate anode corrosion, help to maintain a constant metal ion level and contribute to conductivity.
+These free cyanides facilitate anode corrosion, help to maintain a constant metal ion level, and contribute to conductivity.
 Additionally, non-metal chemicals such as carbonates and phosphates may be added to increase conductivity.

 When plating is not desired on certain areas of the substrate, stop-offs are applied to prevent the bath from coming in contact with the substrate.
 Typical stop-offs include tape, foil, lacquers, and waxes.